Adult supervising a child wearing floaties, a key practice for swimming safety.

 Rules create a predictable and safe environment for everyone.
 Before your kids even dip a toe in the water, establish clear and simple rules and make sure they understand them.
 Basic guidelines like “no running on the pool deck” prevent slips and falls on wet surfaces.
 Rules against roughhousing or dunking others help avoid accidental water inhalation and potential injuries.
 Post the rules where everyone can see them and enforce them consistently.
 When kids know what’s expected of them, they are better equipped to make safe choices and enjoy the water without putting themselves or others at risk.

-Create a Safe Swimming Environment
+Your Checklist for a Safe Swimming Environment

 Beyond keeping a close eye on your kids, creating a safe environment is one of the most powerful things you can do to prevent accidents.
 This means thinking about your pool or swimming area as a whole and setting up layers of protection.
 When your backyard pool, the local lake, or a community center is designed with safety in mind, it gives everyone more peace of mind.
 These steps are about being proactive so you can focus on having fun in the water.

-Secure Your Pool with Fences and Alarms
+Secure Your Pool: Fences, Gates, and Alarms

 If you have a pool at home, a physical barrier is your first and best line of defense against accidental drownings.
 The American Red Cross recommends surrounding your pool with a four-sided fence that’s at least four feet tall.
 This isn’t just any fence—it should have a self-closing and self-latching gate that opens away from the pool.
 This simple setup can prevent a curious toddler from wandering into the water unsupervised.
 For an extra layer of security, consider installing pool and gate alarms that sound an alert when someone enters the pool area unexpectedly.